aspose-zip/Aspose.ZIP-API-References/english/net/aspose.zip.saving/sevenzipentrysettings/compressheader/_index.md

 ## Remarks

 This setting is equivalent `-mhc=on` switch of 7-Zip tool.
-Currently it is incompatible with header encryption.
+Currently, it is incompatible with header encryption.

 ### See Also